-(45) What are examples of Eligible Project Costs?
+(46) What are examples of Eligible Project Costs?

 Eligible Project Costs are defined in the Interim Rule as the sum of the CMF Award and the funds leveraged (Leveraged Costs).
 Leveraged Costs are defined in the Interim Rule as costs for Affordable Housing Activities and Economic Development Activities that exceed the dollar amount of the CMF Award.
-Leveraged Costs are those costs that are directly attributable to the Affordable Housing Activity and Economic Development Activity being financed.
+Leveraged Costs are those costs which are directly attributable to the Affordable Housing Activity and Economic Development Activity being financed.
+Calculated Eligible Project Costs may not exceed the total development cost for any one Project.
 Costs that may be deemed as Eligible Project Costs include:

 - Development hard costs (including site improvements)

 - Financing costs

 - Cost of acquisition

 - Refinancing

 - Land or building acquisition cost

 - Related soft costs, associated with financing or development of the Project, which may include:

-- o Architectural, engineering, or related professional services
+- Architectural, engineering, or related professional services

-- Building permits, legal fees, appraisal, builder/developer fees
+- o Building permits, legal fees, appraisal, builder/developer fees

 - Audits or accounting related to the project

-- o Marketing
+- Marketing

 - For new construction or rehabilitation, an initial operating deficit reserve

-- o Impact fees
+- Impact fees

-- o Environmental Review
+- Environmental Review

 - Relocation costs

-- Loan Loss Reserves or Loan Guarantees (when the CMF Award is used for this purpose).
+- Loan Loss Reserves or Loan Guarantees (only when the CMF Award is used for this purpose).

 Ineligible costs are those that are not part of the financing of the Affordable Housing Activity and Economic Development Activity, such as Direct Administrative Expenses, general organization overhead, development of accompanying ineligible housing or real estate and costs associated with the Project after completion.
-Per the Interim Rule, the Recipient may not use more than 5 percent of its CMF Award for Direct Administrative Expenses, as described in 2 C.F.R.
+Per the Interim Rule, the Recipient may not use more than 5% of its CMF Award for Direct Administrative Expenses, as described in 2 C.F.R.
 200.413 of the Uniform Administrative Requirements.
 Please note that costs financed/supported by the Recipient's award or allocation from another CDFI Fund program cannot be counted as Leveraged Costs for the CMF Award.
 (See FAQ #19 for more information).

-(46) What is "Enterprise-Level" Leverage?
+(47) What is "Enterprise-Level" Leverage?

-Enterprise-Level Leverage: Capital earned, borrowed, or raised by the Applicant or its Affiliates, which is designated for use and ultimately used to pay for Leveraged Costs but is not initially restricted for use for specific properties at the time it is earned, borrowed or raised.

-Enterprise-Level Leverage can include the following:
+Enterprise-Level Leverage is capital earned, borrowed, or raised by the Applicant or its Affiliates, which is designated for use and ultimately used to pay for Leveraged Costs but is not initially restricted for use for specific properties at the time it is earned, borrowed, or raised.
+Enterprise-Level Capital can include, but is not limited to, Program-Related Investments (PRIs), loans from third parties, and the organization's own contributed capital (equity or retained earnings).
+Enterprise-Level Leverage is comprised of private and/or public capital.